NFTs are the new online gold rush: Why they're hot

 There are downsides to NFTs.
 Artists complain of the sometimes steep fees that come with using the technology.

 The most popular blockchain for NFTs right now is Ethereum, and a "gas" fee is charged anytime a transaction is made on the network.
-The name comes from the cost of the computation needed to process transactions on the blockchain -- akin to gas that fuels a car to make it run.
+The name comes from the cost of the computation needed to process transactions -- akin to gas that fuels a car to make it run.
+Some artists worry about the environmental impact that comes with the energy consumption needed to make those transactions.
 Since the blockchain is decentralized, the price of gas fees is determined by several factors, including supply, demand and the value of Ethereum.

 Gas fees come at various points in the process.
 When artists join a marketplace, sometimes they're charged a onetime gas fee on their first listing.
 Buyers, too, have to pay a fee when they purchase a work.